🧘 Curs nou de Abheda Yoga

 Padmasambhava hid these writings to prevent the destruction of secret teachings, avoiding the perversion or modification of this by those who would not be able to understand it.
 He also impregnated each scripture with spiritual blessings, which pours through grace upon the one who discovers and reads it.

-The child survived, breastfed by monkeys, and grew up with them, but his fingers and feet were slightly membraned, a sign of a conscious Dakini (ye-shes nikha’-‘gro).
-Guru Pema found her there and brought her to Parcher, at the southern exit of the Valley, then performed at Yangleshi her meditative work mahamudra with her, using the mandalas of Yangdak and Dorje Phurba.
+The child survived, suckled by the monkeys, and grew up with them, but his fingers and toes were slightly membraned, a sign of a conscious Dakini (ye-shes nikha’-‘gro).
+Guru Pema found her there and brought her to Pharping, at the southern exit of the Valley, then performing his meditative practice of mahamudra with her at Yangleshi, using the mandalas of Yangdak and Dorje Phurba.

-This is all they know about Sakya Lama. except that when Tsogyel visited Yanglesho, a few years later, guru’sprevious consort still lived there as yogis.
+This is all that is known about Sakya Dema. except that when Tsogyel visited Yanglesho a few years later, the Guru’s previous consort was still living there as yogins.

 The yoga techniques that Sakya Lama exposed to Tsogyel are:

-~Simultaneous processes of creative and realized meditation that lead to mahamudra,
+~the simultaneous processes of creative and realizing meditation that lead to the mahamudra,

-~yoga zap – lam of Beatimitia and Vacuity,
+~yoga zap – lam of Bliss and Emptiness,

-~Tagogal yoga of the four visions leading to the body of the rainbow and
+~yoga thogal of the four visions leading to the rainbow body and

-Some contemporary Tibetans consider that Raj Kumari, the so-called Living Goddess from Basantapur Kumari Baal in Kathmandu. is an emanation of the goddess Sakya Lama.
+Some contemporary Tibetans believe that Raj Kumari, the so-called Living Goddess of Basantapur Kumari Baal in Kathmandu. it is an emanation of the Goddess Sakya Dema.

 Kalasiddhi is also born in Nepal.

 Kalasiddhi’s parents were weavers.
-His father and mother, Bhadana and Năgini, named their child Dakini.
-Like Sakya Mema she grew up in a place of death, her father abandoning her in a crematorium with her mother upon her death.
-Mandalava, in the form of a tigress, breastfed the baby while keeping his mother’s body still warm so that the baby could still cling to it.
-When Dakini grew old enough she would twist cotton during the day and weave it during the night.
+His father and mother, Bhadana and Nagini, named their child Dakini.
+Like Sakya Dema, she grew up in a place of death, her father abandoning her in a crematorium with her mother upon her death.
+The mandarava, in the form of a tiger, suckled the baby while keeping its mother’s body still warm so that the baby could still cling to it.
+When Dakini grew big enough, she would twist cotton during the day and weave it at night.

 At the age of fourteen Dakini was found by Tsogyel on his second visit to Nepal, when she came to hand over guru’ssecret precepts.
-Tsogyel called it Kalasiddhi (kala=constituents, ‘atoms’ and also the name of the substrate of the elements of the human body (ball, phlegm, seed, etc.) and because Kalasiddhi belongs to the family ‘Body’ (kayakula) Dakini (and specifically the type of dakini shell, Samkini, which refers to the physical nature of yoni),she will win siddhiby achieving the essential vat of the ‘atomic) structure of the body.
+Tsogyel called it Kalasiddhi (kala = constituents, ‘atoms’ and also the name of the substrate of the elements of the human body (bile, phlegm, seed, etc.) and since Kalasiddhi belongs to the ‘Body’ family (kayakula) of the Dakini (and specifically to the shell type of Dakini, Samkini, which refers to the physical nature of the yoni), it will gain siddhi by achieving the essential Emptiness of the ‘atomic’ (material) structure of the body.

-In Mangyul, Kalasiddhi received initiation into Lama Tantra Mandala and after a long period of meditation she acquired siddhi.
-She accompanied Tsogyel to the court of King Mutri Tsenpo, to Samye, and to the retreat center at Chimphu where she met Guru Pema.
+In Mangyul, Kalasiddhi received initiation into the Lama Tantra Mandala and after a long period of meditation she acquired siddhis.
+She accompanied Tsogyel to the court of King Mutri Tsenpo, Samye, and to the retreat center at Chimphu where she met Guru Pema.

-The Guru immediately perceived Kalasiddhi’s potentialasity as a mudra in his practice of supporting and spreading Tantra in Tibet and asked Tsogyel to give it to him for this purpose.
-Soon after, Guru Pema left for the Southwest, leaving Kalasiddhi in the care of Tsogyel, who gave her detailed zap-lam teaching as a parting gift.
+The guru immediately perceived the potentiality of Kalasiddhi as a mudra in his practice of sustaining and spreading Tantra in Tibet and asked Tsogyel to give it to him for this purpose.
+Soon after this, Guru Pema left for the Southwest, leaving Kalasiddhi in the care of Tsogyel, who passed on detailed zap-lam teaching to her as a parting gift.

 Tashi Khyidren of Bhutan is a beloved popular figure from western Bhutan, where she is known as Bhutan’s gift to the Great Guru in her work to spread tantras in Tibet.

 A Bhutanese source reports that she was the daughter of the legendary Răjâ Sindhu.
 King of the Iron Palace, who invited Guru to Bhutan to cure his illness.
-Jamgon Kongtre considers Tashi Khyeudren’ (Khye’u-‘dren the preferred form of the name in Bhutan) and ‘Tashi Chidren’ as two different consorts of Guru’s, informing us that the first was from Tsha-‘og and the last was the daughter of King Ha-mar or Hamra.
+The Jamgon Kongtrul considers Tashi Khyeudren’ (Khye’u-‘dren the preferred form of the name in Bhutan) and ‘Tashi Chidren’ to be two different consorts of the Guru, informing us that the former was from Tsha-‘og and the latter was the daughter of King Hammar or Hamra.

 Other works consider Tashi Khyidren to be King Hamra’s daughter.

 At the age of thirteen she met Tsogyel meditating in the Nering Drak Cave, subjected to the assaults of local spirits and demons.
-Full of unflinching admiration for yogis, from time to time she brought him milk and honey.
+Full of unwavering admiration for yogins, from time to time she brought him milk and honey.

-After Tsogyel was successful in subliing spirits and also the hostile local population, Khyidren’s father came to pay tribute to him and Tsogyel asked him to give his daughter.
-King Hamra agreed and Tsogyel changed his name from Khyidren to Chidren.
-Soon after, Khyidren accompanied Tsogyel to Womphu Taksang in Tibet, where she met Guru Pema.
+After Tsogyel was successful in subduing the spirits and also the hostile local population, Khyidren’s father came to pay homage to her and Tsogyel asked him to give her his daughter.
+King Hamra agreed, and Tsogyel changed his name from Khyidren to Chidren.
+Soon after this Khyidren accompanied Tsogyel to Womphu Taksang in Tibet, where she met Guru Pema.

-He asked Tsogyel to give it to Khyidren to perform with her, as a mudra, the initiatory Dorje Phurba rituals, which he had to perform for the protection of Tibet.
+He asked Tsogyel to give him Khyidren to perform with her, as a mudra, the initiation rituals Dorje Phurba, which he had to perform for the protection of Tibet.

-Khyidren played an important role as the secondary lover of (Guru’s in this initiation, in the symbolism of Phurba-tantra.
-Khyidren is the tigress on whose back Guru Pema and Tsogyel, like Phurba and his Counterpart, rode to subdue the gods and demons of Tibet.
+Khyidren played an important role as the secondary lover of the Guru in this initiation, in the symbolism of Phurba-tantra.
+Khyidren is the tiger on whose back Guru Pema and Tsogyel, as Phurba and his Counterpart, rode to subdue the gods and demons of Tibet.

 Khyidren was reborn as the daughter of Machik Labdron (considered a reincarnation of Tsogyel).

-The biography “The Life and Spiritual Liberation of PADMA-SAMBHAVA”, recorded by YESHE TSOGYEL (in which external events are so deeply intertwined with the inner ones that it is sometimes difficult to understand exactly in which plan of reality they took place), recounts the meeting between Rinpoche and MANDARIVA:
+The biography “The Life and Spiritual Liberation of PADMA-SAMBHAVA”, recorded by YESHE TSOGYEL (in which the external events are so deeply intertwined with the internal ones, that it is sometimes difficult to grasp exactly in which plane of reality they unfolded), thus recounts the meeting between Rinpoche and MANDARAVA:

-“then PADMA-SAMBHAVA decided that the time had come to instruct MANDARIVA, so it materialized in front of her and the attendants who were in the monastery garden, in the form of a smiling young man, clothed in the bright colors of a rainbow.
-The air was full of etheled, crystal-like sounds, and impregnated with the smell of incense.
-As he saw PADMA-SAMBHAVA, MANDARIVA felt in his heart a deep happiness, a pure and endless joy…”
+“then PADMA-SAMBHAVA decided that the time had come to instruct MANDARAVA, so he materialized in front of her and the companions who were in the monastery garden, in the form of a smiling young man, dressed in the bright colors of a rainbow.
+The air was filled with ethereal, crystal-like sounds and impregnated with the smell of incense.
+As soon as she saw PADMA-SAMBHAVA, MANDARAVA felt in her soul a deep happiness, a pure and endless joy…”

-At first, PADMA-SAMBHAVA trained MANDARIVA and its 500 followers in the three YOGA (the yogic systems ATI, ANU, CHITTI that are the YOGACHARA or Contemplative school of MAHAYANA, founded by ASANGA, then developed, around 700 d.Ch., in MANTRAYANA).
+At first, PADMA-SAMBHAVA trained MANDARAVA and her 500 followers in the three YOGA (the ATI, ANU, CHITTI yogic systems belonging to the YOGACHARA or Contemplative school of MAHAYANA, founded by ASANGA, then developed, around 700 d.Ch., into MANTRAYANA).

-a shepherd, who saw PADMA-SHAMBHAVA with MANDAHAVA and the princess’s companions, went to the king and told him that MANDARIVA was living with a BRAHMACHARIN (tantric follower who perfectly achieves sexual continence).
+“A shepherd, who saw PADMA-SHAMBHAVA together with MANDARAVA and the princess’s companions, went to the king telling him that MANDARAVA lived with a BRAHMACHARIN (tantric adept who perfectly realizes sexual continence).

 The king sent soldiers who forced their way into the monastery and tied up PADMA-SAMBHAVA.
-The king commanded that PADMA-SAMBHAVA be burned at the stake, and MANDALAVA should be kept in a pit filled with moors for 25 years.
-Soldiers ripped his clothes off PADMA, beat him and hit him with rocks and tied him to a pole.
-Hundreds of people around were commanded to come with a wooden link and a measure of sesame oil.
-Then they took a long piece of cloth and soaked it with oil and wrapped PADMA with it.
-PADMA was covered with dried leaves and branches.
+The king ordered that PADMA-SAMBHAVA be burned at the stake, and MANDARAVA to be kept in a pit full of brambles for 25 years.
+The soldiers tore his clothes off the PADMA, beat him and hit him with stones and tied him to a pole.
+Hundreds of people in the vicinity were ordered to come with a bundle of wood each and a measure of sesame oil.
+Then they took a long piece of cloth which they soaked in oil and wrapped the PADMA with it.

-The pyre as high as a mountain was lit from four directions, the resulting smoke covering the sunlight.
+The pyre as high as a mountain was lit from 4 directions, the resulting smoke covering the sunlight.
 The satisfied crowd went home.
-But suddenly, they started to get shaken like the ones that occur when it’s an earthquake.
-These terrible divine signs made the king realize how recklesshe had acted.
+But suddenly, shaking began to be felt like those that occur when there is an earthquake.
+These terrible divine signs made the king realize how thoughtlessly he had acted.

-He began to intuit that the so-called shepherd was in fact a Divine incarnation, gifted with exceptional qualities.
+He began to intuit that the so-called shepherd was actually a Divine incarnation, gifted with exceptional qualities.
 Seven days later, the king saw that the pyre continued to smoke.
 Wanting to see what was going on there, the king discovered, in amazement, under a rainbow, a huge lake surrounded by the wood that continued to burn.
-In the middle of the lake, on a lotus flower, sat a young man with an extraordinarily bright aura, who was even Rinpoche, with him being 8 fascinatingly beautiful women, all of them having the appearance of MANDARIVA.
+In the middle of the lake, on a lotus flower, sat a young man with an extraordinarily bright aura, who was Rinpoche himself, next to him were 8 fascinatingly beautiful women, all of whom had the appearance of MANDARAVA.

-Overwhelmed with behaving and repenting bitterly for his mistakes, the king offered himself, his own kingdom and his own daughter, MANDARIVA, to the Great GURU.
-Thus, Princess MANDARIVA became the spiritual consort of PADMA-SAMBHAVA, and the king, along with 21 other close friends, received several spiritual initiations from PADMA, who became their master.
-The king became a Master of DHARMEA, and the land of Zahor became full of yogis, the spiritual doctrine of the BUDDHAs remaining there for 200 years.
+Overwhelmed with astonishment and bitterly repenting of his mistakes, the king offered himself, his own kingdom and his own daughter, MANDARAVA, to the Great GURU.
+Thus, Princess MANDARAVA became the spiritual consort of PADMA-SAMBHAVA, and the king, along with 21 other close friends received several spiritual initiations from PADMA, who became their master.
+The king became a Teacher of the Dharma, and the land of Zahor became full of yogis, the spiritual doctrine of the Buddhas remaining there for 200 years. “

 From the spiritual teachings of PADMA-SAMBHAVA

-*The most important thing, before we engage in any practice specific to authentic spiritual teachings consists in amplifying BODHICHITTA, i.e. our mind must be fixed only on the supreme spiritual liberation.
-The one who amplified in his own being the state of BODHICHITTA will constantly cultivate the feeling that all beings are his mothers; will be free from any prejudice and margin, its essential purpose now being to serve all conscious beings.
+*The most important thing, before engaging in any practice specific to authentic spiritual teachings , is to amplify Bodhichitta, meaning that our mind must be fixed only on the supreme spiritual liberation.
+The one who has amplified in his own being the state of Bodhichitta will constantly cultivate the feeling that all beings are his mothers; He will be free from all prejudice and limitations, his essential purpose now being to serve all conscious beings.

-*There is no conscious being who was not at some point your father or mother.
-So, as a reward for the kindness of all conscious beings, put yourself in their service without delay, seeking to do them as much spiritual good as possible.
+*There is no conscious being who has not been your father or mother at some point.
+So, as a reward for the goodness of all conscious beings, put yourself at their service without delay, aiming to do them as much spiritual good as possible.

-*Cultivate kindness and compassion for all conscious beings.
-Everything you do, do for the spiritual good of all conscious beings.
+Cultivate kindness and compassion for all conscious beings.
+Whatever you do, do for the spiritual good of all conscious beings.
 Consider others more important than yourself.

-* No matter how deserving the action in which you are involved, do not forget for a moment that all phenomena are like dreams and magic.
+*No matter how worthy the action you are involved in, do not forget for a moment that all phenomena are like dreams and magic.

-*Don’t forget for a moment that after a shorter or longer period of time you will die, so there’s no point in running, desperately clinging to the things of this world.
-Do not forget for a moment that it is the future that lasts and that, therefore, you must make every effort to have a future as bright as possible from a spiritual point of view.
-Don’t fool yourself.
-If you believe full of hubris, that you are a learned person or of great nobility, then you will never obtain any spiritual qualities.
-So throw this deception as far as possible and engage in the practice of authentic spiritual teachings without the slightest hesitation.
+Do not forget for a moment that after a shorter or longer period of time you will die, so there is no point in running, desperately clinging to the things of this world.
+Do not forget for a moment that the future is the one that lasts and that, consequently, you must make every effort to have a future as bright as possible from a spiritual point of view.
+Don’t deceive yourself with anything.
+If you believe that you are a learned person or of great nobility, then you will never acquire any spiritual qualities.
+So throw this delusion as far as possible and engage in the practice of authentic spiritual teachings, without the slightest hesitation.

-*You can’t really know another being if you yourself don’t have access to the subtle, elevated means of higher knowledge.
-That’s why don’t criticize the others.
+You cannot truly know another being if you yourself do not have access to the subtle, elevated means of higher knowledge.
+That’s why don’t criticize others.
 In essence, all conscious beings are by their very nature liberated beings.
-Therefore, don’t judge other people’s mistakes and unfulfillments.
-Stop analyzing other people’s limitations.
+Therefore, do not judge the mistakes and unfulfillments of other people.
+Stop analyzing the limitations of others.
 Analyze yours and see what you can do to eliminate them.
-Stop analyzing other people’s shortcomings, just your own.
-The greatest evil is to criticize other people in a religious moralizing tone, but without knowing what is on their minds.
-So give up this moralizing attitude as the most powerful poison.
+Stop analyzing the shortcomings of others, but only your own.
+The greatest evil is to criticize other people in a religiously moralizing tone, but without knowing what is in their minds.
+So give up this moralizing attitude as the strongest poison.

-*”Great YOGHIN” simply means to be free of constraints and attachments.
+*”Great YOGI” simply means to be free from constraints and attachments.

-*However, if you do not trust the spiritual practice in which you engage, then any effort in this regard is in vain and everything you do will be pointless, no matter what spiritual technique you achieve, it is essential to do so without any doubt and distrust.
+*Anyway, if you do not trust the spiritual practice you are engaged in, then any effort in this regard is in vain and everything you do will be pointless, no matter what spiritual technique you perform, it is essential to do it without a bit of doubt and distrust.

-*There is no other place of meditation except the Eternal Spirit, for true spiritual teaching is nowhere else but in the Immortal Spirit… always and always turn to your Own Supreme Self – ATMAN.
+There is no other place for meditation besides the Eternal Spirit, for true spiritual teaching is nowhere else but in the immortal Spirit.
+Always and always turn to Your Own Supreme Self – ATMAN.

 All phenomena are like reflections in a mirror, without their own existence, and they can be known as long as they are not thought of in a conceptual manner.

-*DAKINI means in Sanskrit “magician” and refers to the breathtaking spiritual powers that these fascinating and terrible female entities of the tantric pantheon awaken, through their spiritual force, in the consciousness of the brave, pure and persevering aspirant; DAKINIs are at the same time the feminine aspect of enlightened consciousness.
+*DAKINI means “magician” in Sanskrit and refers to the astonishing spiritual powers that these fascinating and terrible female entities of the tantric pantheon awaken, through their spiritual force, in the consciousness of the brave, pure and persevering aspirant; The DAKINIS represent, at the same time, the feminine aspect of the enlightened consciousness.

-* When a human being who is attracted to spirituality and an authentic master meet, it is like the situation in which there is a blind man who finds the stone that fulfills his desires.
+* When a human being who is attracted to spirituality and an authentic master meet, it is similar to the situation in which a blind man finds himself finding the stone that fulfills his desires.

-* You must see how in fact every experience you experience contains in it the unshapeed ecstasy.
+* You have to see how, in fact, every experience you live contains within it the formless ecstasy.

-* It is not enough to practice yoga when and when; Your spiritual practice must be continuous, like the flow of a river.
+* It is not enough to practice yoga from time to time; Your spiritual practice must be continuous, like the flow of a river.

 * Teaching, reflection and meditation are the basic aspects of true spiritual practice.
-Diligence, faith and trust are the three poles of spiritual life.
-Knowledge, discipline and kindness are the three characteristics of spiritual practice.
-The absence of attachment, the absence of obsessive desires and the absence of dependence on something or someone are the three factors of harmony in authentic spiritual practice.
+Diligence, faith and trust are the three poles of the spiritual life.
+Knowledge, discipline, and kindness are the three characteristics of spiritual practice.
+The absence of attachment, the absence of obsessive desires, and the absence of dependence on something or someone are the three factors of harmony in authentic spiritual practice.

-* When there is no trace of cheapness or prejudice in your mind, it is called the perfection of generosity.
+* When there is no longer a trace of stinginess or prejudice in your mind, it is called the perfection of generosity.

-* When, masterfully, you manage to remove any disruptive emotion from your mind, this is the perfection of spiritual discipline.
+* When, masterfully, you manage to eliminate any disturbing emotion from your mind, this is the perfection of spiritual discipline.

 * When you have fully freed yourself from anger and resentment, this is called the perfection of patience.